 There’s no such thing as aspirin resistance, according to a study that suggests a false diagnosis may be unnecessarily raising the number of people given costlier prescription drugs with more side effects to lower their risk of heart attack and stroke.

 The report, by University of Pennsylvania researchers, found the coatings put on aspirin by makers such as Bayer AG (BAYN) mask uptake of the medicine in the blood, leading to false diagnoses that it’s not working, said the study published in the journal Circulation.
 Patients are then put on a prescription blood thinner, such as Bristol-Myers Squibb Co.
-(BMY)’s Plavix.
+(BMY:US)’s Plavix.

 One in five Americans take a low-dose aspirin tablet daily to reduce heart risks, with most taking coated versions sold as less harsh on the stomach, the university said in a statement.
 Garret FitzGerald, a lead researcher on the study, said there’s no evidence showing the coatings make aspirin more tolerable.